 For example, you could choose to set the

 /var/log/oracle/oracleaudit.log file exclusively for Oracle audit records with the following setting in the

 # Log all Oracle audit records.
 LOCAL7.ALERT /var/log/oracle/oracleaudit.log

 The syslog daemon should be restarted to pick up the changes in the syslog configuration file.
 The restart operation requires super user (

 root) privileges on the machine.
 For example:

 After setting up the entry in the syslog configuration file, set the

-AUDIT_SYSLOG_LEVEL initialization parameter in the Oracle ASM instance parameter file to the same value (
+AUDIT_SYSLOG_LEVEL initialization parameter in the Oracle ASM, IOServer, or APX proxy instance parameter file to the same value (

 Manage ASM Audit Files with syslog (Doc ID 1559573.1)